godaddy/abstract-npm-registry/README.md

 - Evaluation of local developer solutions (e.g. _"Should I use [sinopia] or [local-npm]?"_).
 - More sophisticated developer tooling built on top of `npm` (e.g. a remote `npm` **post-publish** hook similar to a `git` post-commit hook).

-This project is an attempt to document the public `npm` wire protocol for these reasons and more by creating an open and extendible test suite for anyone to use and contribut to.
+This project is an attempt to document the public `npm` wire protocol for these reasons and more by creating an open and extendible test suite for anyone to use and contribute to.
 It pulls data from multiple sources:

 1. [npm/npm-registry-couchapp]: technically "deprecated", but largely the most accurate representation of the the public npm API.
 2. [npm/npm-registry-client]: all references to `url.resolve` represent one or more routes that `Client` instances consume when used by the `npm` CLI.